Adarsh-010101/JAVASCRIPT-Study-materials-/README.md

 ## OPERATORS
-   - Spread : The JavaScript spread operator ( ... ) allows us to quickly copy all or part of an existing array or object into another array or object.
+   - Spread :
+              -The JavaScript spread operator ( ... ) allows us to quickly copy all or part of an existing array or object into another array or object.
-              The Spread operator expands elements of an iterable,
+              -The Spread operator expands elements of an iterable,

    - Rest :